marctorsoc/marctorsoc.github.io/_posts/2021-06-12-use-python-without-installing-on-windows.md

  ```

 <p style="text-align: justify;">
-Cool, so with 10 lines of code we can solve it.
+Cool, so with a few lines of code it's solved.
 My friend, though, does not know
 Python at all, and his natural follow-up question was:
 </p>